QuantumSecLab/Random-String-Generator/README.md

 ## 0 About the Project

-It's a tiny C++ program used to generate any given number of secure random strings in any give length.
+It's a tiny C++ program used to generate any given number of secure random strings in any given length.

 [Libsodium](https://github.com/jedisct1/libsodium) is used to generate secure random integers so you can use this program to generate strong passwords.